GaetanLepage/phd-manuscript/sections/2_simulator/3_simulator/2_components.typ

 To ease their manipulation, the array provides an abstraction allowing the definition of a single position and orientation for the whole array.
 Also, the array object itself can be _moved_ by the simulator while internally ensuring consistency between its microphone positions.

-To allow for modeling flexible interactive scenarios, the simulator provides a set of various movement primitives.
+To enable modeling flexible interactive scenarios, the simulator provides a set of various movement primitives.
-The positions of all objects might be randomized to start from an arbitrary setup.
+The positions of all objects can be randomized to start from an arbitrary setup.
 Everything is placed so that all sources and microphones are within the borders of the room.

-Apart from the random positioning of objects, the interface permits the agent to perform relative motions.
+Apart from the random positioning of objects, the interface allows the agent to perform relative motions.
 Basic movements, such as moving forward by a given distance or rotating left or right by 90°, are relevant in the context of #acr("RL") environments with a discrete action space.
 Besides, the ```python move_agent_polar(angle, distance)``` method gives more control to perform relative movements.
 Finally, the user can place the microphone array and the sources at any arbitrary position.